oBreak/oB-recon/README.md

 - Scan 1 - Port scan (nmap "quick" scan)
 - Scan 2 - SSL checking scan (powered by nmap)
 - Scan 3 - ARIN lookup
+- Scan 4 - Quick ping sweep.
+Tries 1 ping per target with .5s delay.
+If no response, it skips to the next target.
+This scan works on Mac, I don't believe it works on Windows.
+Would need to edit the argument flags.

 Scan results are found in the `/out/` directory